mirzakhmets/SpeakingGrok/README.md

 # SpeakingGrok
-Speaking Grok with some assumptions
+Speaking Grok with some assumptions built with Vibe Coding